lynnlangit/Hello-AWS-Data-Services/3_streams-and-iot/3_Timestream/README.md

 # Amazon Timestream

 The Timestream service on the AWS console includes a number of video tutorials.
 An example of timestream data storage objects is shown the diagram below (from AWS documentation).
 - Data can be stored into flexible, scalable NoSQL tables as `single-measure` or `multi-measure` records.
-The storage type affects storage cost, query syntax and query performance
+The **storage type** affects storage cost, query syntax and query performance
-- Data is stored by time-based retention periods into memory (hrs/days/wks/mos) or magnetic (days/wks/mos/yrs) storage, as with storage structure, storage location affects cost and query performance.
+- Data is stored by time-based retention periods into memory (hrs/days/wks/mos) or magnetic (days/wks/mos/yrs) storage, as with storage type, **storage retention** affects cost and query performance.
   - Enable `EnableMagneticStoreWrites` for Timestream tables if you expect late arrival data to occasionally arrive with timestamps **earlier** than the memory store retention
   - If `EnableMagneticStoreWrites` in the `MagneticStoreWritesProperties` for a table is checked, then that table will accept data with timestamp earlier than your configured memory store retention period
-- Listed below is info about modeling input data as 'multi-measure records' from the AWS documentation - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/writes.html)
+- Listed below is info about modeling input data as **`multi-measure records`** from the AWS documentation - [link](https://docs.aws.amazon.com/timestream/latest/developerguide/writes.html)

 <img src="https://github.com/lynnlangit/Hello-AWS-Data-Services/blob/master/images/timestream-objects.png" width=800>